 Instructions

-- Wash the strawberries.
-Then, slice the bottom point off the strawberry, so that it can stand up straight.
-Next, pluck the stem off.
-Using a paring knife or strawberry huller, scoop out the top to make room for the cheesecake.
+- Slice: Wash the strawberries.
+Then, slice off the bottom of the strawberry so that it can stand up straight.
+Next, pluck the green stem off.
+Scoop out the top using a small paring knife or strawberry huller to make room for the cheesecake.

-- Melt the chocolate in a double broiler or microwave.
+- Melt: Melt the chocolate in a double broiler or microwave.
 (Note: if using a microwave, only melt it in 20-second increments to make sure it doesn’t burn).
-I use Ghirardelli 60% Cacao Bittersweet Chocolate Chips.
+I use Ghirardelli 60 percent Cacao Bittersweet Chocolate Chips.

-- Top with a slivered almond and serve or refrigerate until ready to serve.
+- Top: Top with a slivered almond and serve or refrigerate until ready to serve.

 Ingredients